guiklimek/guiklimek/README.md

 <h1 align="center">Hello! 👋 I'm Guillaume Klimek</h1>

-- 🧑‍💻 I'm a 🇫🇷 French developer
+- 🧑‍💻 I'm a 🇫🇷 French CEO & Developer
 - 🌱 I'm always learning
-- 💡 I have a ton of ideas, I love inventing things but it takes a lot of time to cook
+- 💡 I have a ton of ideas and I love inventing things
-- ❤️ I like to discover new things, eat, walk in the nature, play video games, music, manga and so many things
+- ❤️ I like to discover new things, learn, eat, music, walk in the nature, play video games, manga and so many things
-- 🙅 I don't like the lack of respect
+- 🙅 I don't like the lack of respect, social gaps that create violence for everyone and when I can't stay humble

+"If you need to become richer, learn how to give."

 ## Technologies